Celebrating the Southern Nevada State Veterans Home 18th Anniversary in August 2020!

 Serving Eligible Veterans, Their Spouses and Gold Star Parents

-Located in beautiful Boulder City, Nevada, the Southern Nevada State Veterans Home is a 180 bed community for veterans, spouses and Gold Star parents.
+Located in beautiful Boulder City, Nevada, the Southern Nevada State Veterans Home (SNSVH) is a 180 bed community for veterans, spouses and Gold Star parents.
 Our home is located 12 miles from Henderson Nevada and is State owned and operated, receiving support from the Department of Veterans Affairs.
 Our home offers skilled nursing services and a variety of programs including Alzheimer’s and dementia care to enhance the overall quality of life.
 Services are provided for veterans (both men and women) who have served in one or more conflicts, including World War II, Korean War, Vietnam War, or even during peace time.
 We are dedicated to serving Nevada’s veterans who have earned special recognition through their sacrifices in protecting our Country’s freedoms and individual rights.

 What is Skilled Nursing Care?